-When the Apple Watch Series 7 was unveiled in 2021, we hoped Apple would finally budge from the 18-hour battery life it's promised since the original Watch.
+When the Apple Watch Series 8, we hoped Apple would finally budge from the 18-hour battery life it's promised since the original Watch.
 Unfortunately, that wasn't the case, but there were some other improvements in the battery department.

-If you've just bagged yourself a Series 7 and owned an older Watch, a lot of what you need to do on the charging front has largely remain unchanged.
-There's a few new things to learn as you start to get to grips with Apple's new smartwatch.
+If you've just bagged yourself a Series 8 and owned an older Watch, a lot of what you need to do on the charging front has largely remained unchanged.
+There are a few new things to learn as you start to get to grips with Apple's new smartwatch.

-The process of charging the Apple Watch Series 7 hasn't changed from how it's done on the Series 6, SE or older Watches.
+The process of charging the Apple Watch Series 8 hasn't changed from how it's done on older Watches.
 In the box, you'll find the charging cable with a sort of puck on the end that sits on the rear of the Watch case to power it up.

 When the Watch has been correctly placed on the cradle, you'll hear a chime and see the charging symbol to indicate it's ready to start powering up again.
 If you see a red symbol, that means your Watch is in urgent need of power.

-While the charging cable that comes with Apple's latest looks identical to the one thrown in the box with the Series 6, Apple Watch SE and older generation Watches, it is different.
+While the charging cable that comes with Apple's latest looks similar to older ones, it is different.

-This is Apple's new magnetic fast charging cable that unlike previous cables, swaps a USB end for a USB-C one.
-It's also swapped the all white look for.a silver base to distinguish between the new and old charger.
+This is Apple's new magnetic fast-charging cable that, unlike previous cables, swaps a USB end for a USB-C one.
+You can tell the difference by the silver band around the puck, which distinguishes between the new and old styles.